 “I have had enough Lord; I have had enough,” he cried.
 “Now, take my life; I am no better than my ancestors.”

-And because You listened to his heart, You helped him live.
+You listened to his heart, You helped him live.

 We say we love You, but hate our brothers, our sisters and our enemies.